Throughout his administration, President Obama has shined a major spotlight on America’s college graduation rates

+(AIR) paints a similarly grim picture by indicating that high college dropout rates cost both state and federal governments billions of dollars each year.
 However, do these numbers really paint an accurate picture of what is happening in community colleges and four-year institutions across the country?
-This article will explore the many reasons for high dropout rates, including flaws in how the study data was collected.
+This article will explore the many reasons for high dropout rates, including flaws in the manner in which such data is collected.

 What the Numbers Show